Le Wagon launches part-time coding bootcamps – TechCrunch

 The part-time program has the exact same content and costs the same price — the full-time program in Paris currently costs €6,900.
 The part-time program is going live in Paris in August, and it should be live on most campuses by January 2020.
 And the company thinks a part-time program opens up many different possibilities.

 If you have a family and kids, maybe you can’t afford to leave your job or take a sabbatical.
 Some high-ranked executives also want to be 100 percent sure they want to start a new career before leaving everything behind.
-The new program should attract different profiles, which should improve the quality of the alumni community.
+According to Le Wagon co-founder and COO Romain Paillard, the new program should attract different profiles, which should improve the depth of the alumni community.

 Many former students create their own startups.
 French startups founded by Le Wagon alumni have raised $48 million (€43 million) in total.